 If you are like many health care professionals offering services during the COVID-19 emergency, you may have already violated your own personal telephone privacy.
-In the rush to help those in need, you may have neglected to protect your own personal telephone privacy by allowing your personal telephone number to be visible when calling parties who could misuse your personal information.
+In the rush to help those in need, you may have neglected to protect your own personal telephone privacy by allowing your personal telephone number to be visible when calling parties who could misuse your personal telephone information.
 You may not have known that masking or blocking your number are not only possible, but easy to arrange.
 With the directions below, you can remedy that situation today.

 On the other hand, you may be one of a growing number of professionals who use the same telephone number to deliver both your professional and personal phone messages, including text messages.
 Assuming that you use a secured HIPAA-compliant text messaging service, you have probably already worked out your systems for keeping you and your family safe from those who may wish to harm you by violating your personal telephone privacy.